YoyoCodes/CV/README.md

 #### Leadership
 At Dental View, our team of 5 was overseeing the activity in all of our 4 locations in Bucharest and a total of 60 employees from the Medical Department.<br>
-Some of my administrative responsabilities included:
+Some of my administrative responsibilities included:
     <ul>
-      <li>Having high autonomy, I was expected to handle any unforseen event during my shift</li>
+      <li>Having high autonomy, I was expected to handle any unforeseen event during my shift</li>
       <li>Providing technical support to collaborators</li>
       <li>Providing training and supervising new staff </li>
-      <li>Prioritising and delegating tasks to employees</li>
+      <li>Prioritizing and delegating tasks to employees</li>
       <li>Performing work assessment of employees when asked to</li>
     </ul>